 Chase didn’t have deep pockets.
-And the challenges for someone in his position to get adequate representation can be daunting.
-But Chase appeared to have a strategy.
+And the challenges for someone in his position to get adequate representation can be daunting, but Chase made some smart moves.

 After learning the evidence, Chase then hired attorney, Jimmy Mettias.
 Mettias would later be disbarred and this would not prove to be a long lasting relationship, but it did get Chase representation for his preliminary hearing–which in California, has questionable value for the defense, other than get a feel for the state’s case and strategy.

 Following prelim, there was some rift between Mettias and Chase.
-Enter stage left: Rajan Maline.
+Enter stage right: Rajan Maline.

 It was easy to tell that Maline brought strategy to this case that wasn’t there previously.
 Immediately motions were filed challenging the arrest, etc. Later former San Bernardino prosecutor, James McGee joined the team.
-McGee has a strong foundation in science.
+McGee is an accomplished defense attorney and has a strong foundation in science.
 There were also consultants and private investigators who came on board.